CedricLeon/Survey_RS-ML-FPGA/README.md

 # Survey RS-ML-FPGA
 @TODO: add the html tags
-@TODO: add LICENSE file
+@TODO: clean repo:
+- [ ] original_messy_notebook,
-@TODO: clean repo: original_messy_notebook, uneccessary notebooks (still available through commits) table sketches and deprecated figures, old dataframes
+- [ ] uneccessary notebooks (still available through commits)
+- [ ] table sketches and deprecated figures
+- [ ] old dataframes

 ## Description
 ***
-This repository provides context to the manustcript "FPGA-Enabled Machine Learning Applications in Earth Observation: A Systematic Review" submitted at ACM CSUR and available on [arXiv]().
+This repository provides context to the manuscript "FPGA-Enabled Machine Learning Applications in Earth Observation: A Systematic Review" submitted at ACM CSUR and available on [arXiv]().

 ### How to cite
 @TODO + move at the end of README?